Github-Saurabh0/Built-a-ChatGPT-Clone-in-Java-Full-Project-with-GPT-API-UI-Voice/README.md

-# ChatGPT Clone in Java with OpenAI API
+# ChatGPT Clone in Java with OpenAI API, UI, and Voice

 This project demonstrates how to build a ChatGPT-like AI assistant using Java 17, OpenAI API, and a clean, modular approach.
-It provides a simple way to interact with OpenAI's GPT models through a Java application.
+It provides a simple way to interact with OpenAI's GPT models through a Java application with both a console interface and a graphical user interface (GUI) with text-to-speech capabilities.

 ## Features